jbcodeforce/flink-studies/docs/coding/flink-sql.md

     ```

 ???- question "Create a table as another table by inserting all records (CTAS create table as select)"
     [CREATE TABLE AS SELECT](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#create-table-as-select-ctas) is used to create table and insert values in the same statement.
+It derives the physical column data types and names (from aliased columns), the changelog.mode (from involved tables, operations, and upsert keys), and the primary key.

     By using a primary key: